Admiral-haking/IEEE-website-origin/README.md

 Next.js app (App Router + TypeScript) for the IEEE Student Branch at Quchan University of Technology — built with MUI v7, react-hook-form + zod, axios/axios-hooks, and Mongoose.

+For a comprehensive Persian overview of systems and technologies, see:

+- docs/SITE_OVERVIEW_FA.md

 ## Requirements

 - Node.js 18+ (recommended 18.18+ or 20+)